On the pressure decline analysis for hydraulic fractures in elasto-plastic materials: Numerical results

-For the sake of comparison we show in Figures \ref{plastic_zone_elast} -- \ref{plastic_flag_elast} the accumlated plastic strains and the plastic flag parameter for the elastic fracture at two time instants ($t=10$ s and $t=80$ s).
-This time the plastic yield is only related to the cohesive zone.
+For the sake of comparison we show in Figures \ref{plastic_zone_elast} -- \ref{plastic_flag_elast} the accumulated plastic strains and the plastic flag parameter for the elastic fracture at two time instants ($t=10$ s and $t=80$ s).
+This time the plastic yield is only related to tensile deformation in the cohesive zone.
 Thus, the respective inelastic deformation area forms a thin strip around the crack surface.
 The unit value of the plastic flag is obtained only in the fracture plane across the length of the cohesive zone.